steffeli/the-ultimate-city-bicycle-list/README.md

 ## Prerequisite

-To get start you need to set the `CLIENT_IDENTIFIER` environment variable in order to build and launch the app locally.
+Before you start you need to set the `CLIENT_IDENTIFIER` environment variable in order to build and launch the app locally.
 ```sh
 export CLIENT_IDENTIFIER=<some-unique-string>
 ```
-For windows to the following:
+For windows do the following:
 ```sh
 set CLIENT_IDENTIFIER=<some-unique-string>
 ```